cvlab-kaist/LANIT/README.md

 * prompt: the list that include class prompts defined by users.

 ## Training code(example of CelebA-HQ):

+The example shell script is located in "./shell"

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py\
 --name celeb-10\